One person. The whole digital stack.

 The five things people ask on the first call.

 Both — and honestly, half my work is fixing existing sites.
 Cavallo came to me with mobile UX problems, broken Meta tracking, and 300+ blog posts that weren't ranking.
 ARG Energy needed a complete repositioning of an existing site, not a rebuild.
-CIP Canada's content was solid but the structure was wrong.
+Canada Immigration Partners' content was solid but the structure was wrong.
 If your site has a problem, send me the URL and I'll tell you what I'd do.

 Yes, but probably not in the way you've been told.
 Most AI consulting pitches are about replacing people with chatbots.
 The real wins for small businesses are quieter — AI-drafted customer responses, automated review requests, booking agents that handle after-hours inquiries, content workflows that ship faster.
 I use AI tools in production every day for my own clients.
 Tell me what's manual or repetitive in your business and I'll tell you whether AI can actually fix it.

 Both — and honestly, half my work is fixing existing sites.
 Cavallo came to me with mobile UX problems, broken Meta tracking, and 300+ blog posts that weren't ranking.
 ARG Energy needed a complete repositioning of an existing site, not a rebuild.
-CIP Canada's content was solid but the structure was wrong.
+Canada Immigration Partners' content was solid but the structure was wrong.
 If your site has a problem, send me the URL and I'll tell you what I'd do.

 Depends on what the site needs to do.
 WordPress for content-heavy and SEO-led businesses.
 Shopify for product stores where the cart is the heart of it.
 Custom React or Astro for unusual integrations or when speed matters more than CMS flexibility.
 I'll tell you which one fits in the free call — I don't have a default answer I'm pushing.

 Two options.
-(1) I host and maintain on managed Cloudways infrastructure with Cloudflare edge caching, included in a partnership.
+(1) I host and maintain on managed Cloudways infrastructure with Cloudflare edge caching — available as a standalone hosting plan or bundled into a monthly retainer.
 (2) You take it and host it wherever — I'll set it up and hand it off clean.
-Either way, no agency lock-in.
+Either way, no lock-in.

 Yes, but probably not in the way you've been told.
 Most AI consulting pitches are about replacing people with chatbots.
 The real wins for small businesses are quieter — AI-drafted customer responses, automated review requests, booking agents that handle after-hours inquiries, content workflows that ship faster, product description generators for ecommerce catalogues.
 I use AI tools in production every day for my own clients.
 Tell me what's manual or repetitive in your business and I'll tell you whether AI can actually fix it.